Modern Slavery: Supply Chain Lessons Learned Since the UFLPA Was Enacted

 Choy added that “the use of technology and AI tools may provide a useful source of reference” — especially to highlight the supply chain risks to importers.”

 The experts said a good first step is to do a risk assessment on the countries you’re doing business with and the goods you’re sourcing in that country.
 Then probe lower-tier levels to get item-level visibility and map third-party relationships, which can also shed light on beneficial ownerships, added Daniels.
-These tasks are made easier with tech tools from Exiger, like SDX and Supply Chain Explorer.
+These tasks are made easier with tech software from Exiger, like SDX and Supply Chain Explorer.

 “Multi-tier supply chain tools are the future because you’re going to be able to manage that entire production line, which is a virtual production line,” Daniels said.
 “It’s a digital twin, and that’s going to help us to increase innovation and industry, which allows us to reduce dependence on some of these economically coerced supply chains.”